crossplane/upjet/docs/configuring-a-resource.md

 }
 ```

+> [!Warning]
+> Please note the `Reference.Type` field has been deprecated, use
+`Reference.TerraformName` instead. `TerraformName` is a more stable and
+less error prone API compared to `Type` because it automatically accounts
+for the configuration changes affecting the cross-resource reference target's
+kind name, group or version.

 For a resource that we want to generate, we need to check its argument list in
 Terraform documentation and figure out which field needs reference to which
 resource.